 \section{Related Works}

-\paragraph{\textbf{Video planning.}} Videos have emerged as a popular medium for planning in the physical world. \cite{yang2024position}.
-For planning actions, people have explored using video to train dynamics model \cite{yang2024learning, wm1, wm2, wm3} or reward model \cite{rwm1, rwm2, rwm3}.
-Another popular approach involves directly predicting video sequence \cite{du2024learning, ko2024learning, black2024zeroshot} or derived representations such as 3D-correspondence or point tracks to guide downstream policy~\cite{yuan2024general, wen2023any, bharadhwaj2025track2act}.
+\paragraph{\textbf{Video planning.}} Videos have emerged as a popular medium for planning in the physical world \cite{yang2024position}. \ICLRRevision{In this work, we use the term “planning” to refer to synthesizing a continuous, goal-conditioned trajectory in visual space that can be directly executed or used to guide policy learning.
+This is distinct from symbolic action sequence search in classical AI planning or explicit policy search in POMDP solvers.} \ICLRRevision{Existing approaches} have explored using video to train dynamics models \cite{yang2024learning, wm1, wm2, wm3} or reward models \cite{rwm1, rwm2, rwm3}.
+Another popular approach involves directly predicting video sequence \cite{du2024learning, ko2024learning, black2024zeroshot} or derived representations such as 3D-correspondence or point tracks to guide a downstream policy~\cite{yuan2024general, wen2023any, bharadhwaj2025track2act}.
 However, most of these frameworks do not consider environmental uncertainty, which limits their ability to efficiently adapt and replan, often resulting in suboptimal performance in such environments.

-\paragraph{\textbf{System identification.}} System identification focuses on learning system dynamics and estimating parameters using experimental data, with early work on input selection and the Fisher Information Matrix \cite{schon2011system, ljung1998system, menda2020scalable}.
+\paragraph{\textbf{System identification.}} System identification focuses on learning system dynamics and estimating parameters using experimental data, with early work on input selection and the Fisher information matrix \cite{schon2011system, ljung1998system, menda2020scalable}.
 This research laid the groundwork for active identification strategies, which aim to maximize the amount of information gained from system inputs, a key element in classical system identification \cite{HJALMARSSON19961659, lindqvist, geren}.
 Recent advances in the field have applied these methods to real-world systems, such as identifying physical parameters \cite{physparam1, physparam2, physparam3, physparam4, physparam5, memmel2024asid}. \PCRevision{Concurrently, \citet{li2025learn} has explored verifier-based frameworks that reject infeasible action proposals based on historical input, enabling online adaptation.} Our work can be seen as bridging classical system identification and modern video planning method by injecting the ability to implicitly infer physical parameters from past video data to the model.